drehren/fltprogr.nvim/README.md

 -- to signal the end of the progress event progress.source_event_end(source, event, {
-    -- same data as before
+    -- same keys as before
 })

 -- after this, event cannot be used anymore